thomascampagnolo97/sign_language_ML/README.md

 Machine learning and classification techniques can be used to train social robots to recognize gestures and sign language expressions.
 This requires building annotated datasets containing images or videos of sign language gestures and training machine learning models to recognize them in real time.

-In conclusion, the use of sign language in social robots promotes accessibility, autonomy and the reduction of social isolation for people with hearing impairments, enabling them to participate more fully in society.
+The use of sign language in social robots promotes accessibility, autonomy and the reduction of social isolation for people with hearing impairments, enabling them to participate more fully in society.

 ### Motivations
 Although in natural applications, like images recognition, Deep Learning is more suggested, this project has the goal of understanding and comparing some Machine Learning estimators for image classification, in order to find (if existing) possible solutions capable of solving this specific problem.